mullerdavid/ctf_writeups/ecsc23_prep_hw/challenge1/WRITEUP.md

 # Solution 2

-We can patch the check in the binary (eg removing the jump via hexedit) and reupload it to pass the auth.
+We can patch the check in the binary (e.g. removing the jump via hexedit) and reupload it to pass the auth.

 # Solution 3